priestjim/chef-openresty/README.md

 =====

 Include the recipe on your node or role.
-Modify the attributes as required in your role to change how various configuration is applied per the attributes section above.
-In general, override attributes in the role should be used when changing attributes.
+Modify the attributes as required in a role cookbook to change how various configuration is applied per the attributes section above.

+If you need to alter the location of various cookbook_file directives, use `chef_rewind`.

 License and Author
 ==================